-A judge may withhold a Water Certificate where a dog had committed an eliminating fault during the test.
+The Water Certificate must be signed by two field trial judges, one of whom must be on the 'A' Panel.
+It may be withheld where a dog has committed an eliminating fault during the test.
 However another attempt may be made on another occasion.